The six criteria

 What agent-first is not

-Agent-first does not mean removing humans, hiding complexity, or granting a model unlimited authority.
-It means designing the boundary between agent and tool so that autonomy is useful, observable, and reversible.
+Agent-first does not mean removing humans or giving a model unlimited authority.
+It means the tool gives agents clear limits, visible outcomes, and recovery paths.

 - It is not “we have a chatbot”.
-A chatbot can be a front door, but agents need callable operations and verifiable state.
+A chatbot can be a front door, but agents need callable operations and clear state.

 - It is not “we have an API”.
 APIs without docs, examples, scoped credentials, idempotency, and clear errors still force brittle guesswork.

 - It is not “let the agent use the web app”.
-Browser control is useful, but it should be a fallback rather than the primary integration surface.
+Browser control can help, but it should not be the main integration path.

 - Can an agent list available actions and required inputs without reading a private Notion page or guessing from the UI?